Description of the graphic, Tufts BIRCWH Program Among the Highest in Citation Impact.

 Selected BIRCWH Scholars Will:

-2. Complete two or more peer-reviewed manuscripts for publication, per year.
-Cite the grant (K12HD092535) and ensure that the manuscript is submitted for a PMCID number for any manuscripts resulting from the BIRCWH Career Development Award Program.
+- Complete two or more peer-reviewed manuscripts for publication, per year.
+Cite the grant (K12AR084217) and ensure that the manuscript is submitted for a PMCID number for any manuscripts resulting from the BIRCWH Career Development Award Program.

-4. By the end of the training program, be prepared to submit for extramural research funding (e.g. NIHAHRQ, foundation support) for additional career development or independent research grants.
+- Submit, by the end of the training program, an application for extramural research funding (NIH, NSF, AHRQ, PCORI, or foundation/industry awards) for additional career development or independent research grants.

-7. Complete an annual report and present it to the BIRCWH Advisory Committee.
+- Complete an annual report documenting research progress and present it to the BIRCWH Advisory Committee.
 The second year of funding is contingent upon a successful Committee review.

-8. Complete, during their two years of funding, a course on the responsible conduct of research
+- Complete, during their two years of funding, a course on the responsible conduct of research.

-10. Attend and participate in the monthly Women’s Cardiovascular Health Research meeting
+- Attend and participate in the monthly Women’s Cardiovascular Health Research meeting.

 What is the role of mentors of K12 Scholars?